Get a Mac: Synopsis

 The Get a Mac advertisements follow a standard template.
 They open to a plain white background, and a man dressed in casual clothes introduces himself as an Apple Mac computer ("Hello, I'm a Mac."), while a man in a more formal suit-and-tie combination introduces himself as a Microsoft Windows personal computer ("And I'm a PC.").

 The two then act out a brief vignette, in which the capabilities and attributes of Mac and PC are compared, with PC—characterized as formal and somewhat polite, though uninteresting and overly concerned with work—often being frustrated by the more laid-back Mac's abilities.
 The commercials end with a still shot of a Mac desktop or laptop displaying the Mac logo on its screen.
 The earlier commercials in the campaign involved a general comparison of the two computers, whereas the later ones mainly concerned Windows Vista and Windows 7.

 The original American advertisements star actor Justin Long as the Mac, and author and humorist John Hodgman as the PC, and were directed by Phil Morrison.
-The American advertisements also aired on Canadian, Australian, and New Zealand television, and at least 24 of them were dubbed into Spanish, French, German, and Italian.
 The British campaign stars comedic duo Robert Webb as Mac and David Mitchell as PC, while the Japanese campaign features the comedic duo Rahmens.
 Several of the British and Japanese advertisements, although based on the originals, were slightly altered to better target the new audiences.
-Both the British and Japanese campaigns also feature several original ads not seen in the American campaign.

 The Get a Mac campaign is the successor to the Switch ads which were first broadcast in 2002.
 Both campaigns were filmed against a plain white background.
 Apple's former CEO, Steve Jobs, introduced the campaign during a shareholder's meeting the week before the campaign started.
 The campaign also coincided with a change of signage and employee apparel at Apple retail stores detailing reasons to switch to Macs.

-The Get a Mac campaign received the Grand Effie Award in 2007.

 The advertisements play on perceived weaknesses of non-Mac personal computers, especially those running Microsoft Windows, of which PC is clearly intended to be a parody, and corresponding strengths possessed by the Mac OS (such as immunity to circulating viruses and spyware targeted at Microsoft Windows).
 The target audience of these ads is not devoted PC users, but rather those who are more likely to "swing" towards Apple.
 Apple realized that many consumers who chose PCs did so because of their lack of knowledge of the Apple brand.
 With this campaign, Apple was targeting those users who may not consider Macs when purchasing but may be persuaded to when they view these ads.
 Each of the ads is about 30 seconds in length and is accompanied by a song called "Having Trouble Sneezing", which was composed by Mark Mothersbaugh.